artefactual-labs/mets-retriever/README.md

 Options:
   --ss-url TEXT         Storage Service host URL  [default:
                         http://127.0.0.1:62081; required]
+  --ss-user-name TEXT   Storage Service username  [default: test;
+                        required]
   --ss-api-key TEXT     Storage Service API key  [default: test; required] --output-dir TEXT     Path to output directory  [default: mets_files;
                         required]
-  --sidecar             Write sidecar file for each METS with Storage Location
+  --sidecar             Write sidecar file for each METS with Storage
-                        and AIP replica UUIDs --with-replicas-only  Only retrieve METS for an AIP if a replica has also been stored
+                        Location and AIP replica UUIDs --with-replicas-only  Only retrieve METS for an AIP if a replica has also been stored
   --help                Show this message and exit.

 ```